 A button “Create” is inactive until key is loaded.

 There is a link “Where I can get public key?” which opens new tab in browser with instruction how to generate public/private SSH keys on Windows and Mac and what exactly expected from user.
 It must be clear for non-technical users.
-After clicking on “Create” button “wait until load” message should show up, which will wait backend to perform all preparation steps and redirect user to page when it’s ready.
+After clicking on “Create” button “wait until load” message should show up, which will wait backend to perform all preparation steps and redirect user to page Figure 3 List resources when it’s ready.

-Figure List resources
+Figure 3 List resources